 An associate's degree in business can give students a solid foundation on the basics of business.
 Students interested in an AA in business should expect to take courses that instill effective work ethic, provide fundamental information and cover general education requirements.
+Specializations within the program may include topics such as banking, business mathematics and economics.
+Some programs require previous full-time work experience in the field of business.

 Associate of Arts AA Business Degree